 The MLRun Community Edition now supports the online feature store.
-To enable it, you need to first deploy a REDIS service that is accessible to your MLRun CE cluster.
-To deploy a REDIS service, refer to the following link.
+To enable it, you need to first deploy a Redis service that is accessible to your MLRun CE cluster.
+To deploy a Redis service, refer to the Redis documentation.

-When you have a REDIS service deployed, you can configure MLRun CE to use it by adding the following helm value configuration to your helm install command:
+When you have a Redis service deployed, you can configure MLRun CE to use it by adding the following helm value configuration to your helm install command:

-'''

 --set mlrun.api.extraEnvKeyValue.MLRUN_REDIS__URL=<redis-address>

-'''